berinaniesh/bible-api/README.md

 # Bible API

 This repository contains the backend code to serve bible verses over REST endpoints.
-We aim to make the API as open as possible.
+We aim to make the API and the source code as open as possible.
-So, only Bible translations available in the public domain (or any free license) are available.
+So, only Bible translations available in the public domain are available.

 ## Translations